-I love to hike and have always wanted to do a long distance trek.
-I’m drawn to the idea that for a few months, my life will only has 1 focus – to walk.
-I am not in great shape at the moment so this is going to be a huge challenge, especially combined with the heat, but, the satisfaction and reward that comes from pushing yourself will undoubtably outweigh the difficulties.
+I love to hike and have always wanted to do a long-distance trek.
+I’m drawn to the idea that for a few months, my life will only have 1 focus – to walk.
+I am not in great shape at the moment so this is going to be a huge challenge, especially combined with the heat, but, the satisfaction and reward that comes from pushing yourself will undoubtedly outweigh the difficulties.

 A huge motivation for the walk is to raise money for Africa’s Children in Education….something I feel very passionately about.
 I really hope people get behind us and show their support by donating.